jrheling/pylgrum/README.md

 * Classes that model a game and the players in that game, supporting two operating modes:
   * A *synchronous* mode driven by a Game object that calls hooks in Player objects to advance the game
   * An *asynchronous* mode appropriate for play through an API
-* A loosely REST-ish API supporting networked play
+* A loosely RESTful API supporting networked play

 ## Motivation & Project Goals